juliannascruggs/nback/README.txt

 X draw the first object
 X check and see if: nbackIndex is < nbacks.length
-X then, show an nback and + 1 to the nbackIndex counter (nbacksToShow is game length, ex.
+X then, show an nback and + 1 to the nbackIndex counter
+	(nbacksToShow is game length, ex.
 20)
 X else: call endGame method, which shows correct and incorrect values

 X use a button to call nextStep, and display your nbackIndex value

-To do:
-then focus on gettin renderNback to: have a timer have a submit button that will check logic to do the comparison to figure out if you're right or wrong
+then focus on gettin renderNback to:
+X have a timer
+X have a submit button that will check logic to do the comparison to figure out if you're right or wrong

 	var nbacks = []
 	var nbackIndex = 0
 	nbacks[nbackIndex]

 To do:
 X the generateObjects function should be populated programatically from other arrays